RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/brokers/kafka.md

   establish the certificate&#x27;s authenticity.
 - `ssl_keyfile` - Optional filename containing the client private key.
 - `ssl_check_hostname` - Flag to configure whether ssl handshake
-  should verify that the certificate matches the brokers hostname.
+  should verify that the certificate matches the broker&#x27;s hostname.
 - `security_protocol` - Protocol used to communicate with brokers.
   Valid values are: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL.